cubiq/vanilla-docs/docs/theming/smarty/functions/pocket.html.md

 {pocket name="string"}
 ```

 Writes a pocket to the page.
+Pockets placed in the template in this way should have their location set to 'custom'.

 ### Parameters